Characteristic subgroup: Strictly characteristic subgroup

 A strictly characteristic subgroup, or a distinguished subgroup, is one which is invariant under surjective endomorphisms.
-For finite groups, surjectivity of an endomorphism implies injectivity, so a surjective endomorphism is an automorphism; thus being strictly characteristic is equivalent to characteristic.
-This is not the case anymore for infinite groups.
+For finite groups, surjectivity of an endomorphism implies injectivity, so a surjective endomorphism is an automorphism; thus, strictly characteristic is equivalent to characteristic.
+This is not the case for infinite groups.

 Fully characteristic subgroup

-For an even stronger constraint, a fully characteristic subgroup (also, fully invariant subgroup) of a group G, is a subgroup H ≤ G that is invariant under every endomorphism of G (and not just every automorphism):
+For an even stronger constraint, a fully characteristic subgroup (also, fully invariant subgroup) of a group $G$, is a subgroup H ≤ G that is invariant under every endomorphism of $G$ (and not just every automorphism):

 ∀φ ∈ End(G)： φ(H) ≤ H.

 Every group has itself (the improper subgroup) and the trivial subgroup as two of its fully characteristic subgroups.
 The commutator subgroup of a group is always a fully characteristic subgroup.

-Every endomorphism of G induces an endomorphism of G/H, which yields a map End(G) → End(G/H).
+Every endomorphism of $G$ induces an endomorphism of $G/H$, which yields a map End(G) → End(G/H).

 Verbal subgroup

 An even stronger constraint is verbal subgroup, which is the image of a fully invariant subgroup of a free group under a homomorphism.
 More generally, any verbal subgroup is always fully characteristic.
 For any reduced free group, and, in particular, for any free group, the converse also holds: every fully characteristic subgroup is verbal.